-- At the commencement of this Plan, it is estimated that 50% of the full containment volume of Thegoa Lagoon equates to a depth of water of 0.87 metres at staff gauge # 42510083. - The Minister may make a temporary water restriction order under section 324 of the Act directing that, for a specified period, the taking of water from a specified water source is prohibited, or is subject to specified restrictions, as the case requires, if satisfied that it is necessary to do so in the public interest.
-Temporary water restrictions may be considered by the Minister in order to protect environmental diversions into Thegoa Lagoon. - (9) Subclauses (2) and (6) to (8) do not apply to the following: - (a) the taking of water under an access licence to which clause 1 of Schedule 4 applies, for any of the purposes listed below, provided that the volume of water taken does not exceed 20 kilolitres per day per access licence, or such lower amount specified in accordance with subclause (10): - (i) fruit washing, - (ii) cleaning of dairy plant and equipment for the purpose of hygiene, - (iii) poultry watering and misting, or - (iv) cleaning of enclosures used for intensive animal production for the purposes of hygiene, - (b) the taking of water for domestic consumption only under a domestic and stock access licence or a domestic and stock (subcategory "domestic") access licence that existed at the commencement of this Plan, provided that the volume of water taken does not exceed 1 kilolitre per house supplied by the access licence per day, - (c) (repealed), - (d) the taking of water using a runoff harvesting dam or from an in-river dam pool,Note.
-Runoff harvesting dam is defined in the Dictionary. - (e) the taking of water under a local water utility access licence or an access licence of the subcategory "Town water supply" to which clause 2 of Schedule 4 applies, and - (f) the taking of water under a local water utility access licence held by Essential Energy. - (10) The Minister may reduce the maximum daily volume limit imposed by the rule under subclause (9) (a) if the Minister is satisfied that the reduced volume is satisfactory to meet the purpose referred to in that subclause.
+- (8) The flows to be specified on the water supply work approval for the in-river dam referred to in subclause (7) are: - (a) the flows that were specified in conditions on the Water Act 1912 entitlement that the approval replaces, or - (b) where no flows were specified, the amount of flows determined by the Minister. - (9) Water must not be taken under an access licence from an in-river dam pool created by a structure authorised by a water supply work approval when flows or storage levels of the in-river dam pool are at or less than the cease to pump threshold that was specified on the entitlement issued under Part 2 of the Water Act 1912 that the access licence replaces. - (10) Subclauses (2) to (4) do not apply to the following: - (a) the taking of water under an access licence to which clause 1 of Schedule 4 applies, for any of the purposes listed below, provided that the volume of water taken does not exceed 20 kilolitres per day per access licence or such lower amount specified on the access licence in accordance with subclause (11):

+- (i) fruit washing, - (ii) cleaning of dairy plant and equipment for the purposes of hygiene, - (iii) poultry watering and misting, or - (iv) cleaning of enclosures used for intensive animal production for the purposes of hygiene, - (b) the taking of water for domestic consumption only under a domestic and stock access licence or a domestic and stock (subcategory "domestic") access licence that existed at the commencement of this Plan, provided that the volume of water taken does not exceed 1 kilolitre per house supplied by the access licence per day, - (c) (repealed) - (d) the taking of water using a runoff harvesting dam or from an in-river dam pool, and - (e) the taking of water under a local water utility access licence or an access licence of the subcategory "Town water supply" to which clause 2 of Schedule 4 applies. - (11) The Minister may amend a water supply work approval to reduce the maximum daily volume limit imposed by the rule under subclause (10) (a), if the Minister is satisfied that the reduced volume is satisfactory to meet the purpose referred to in subclause (10) (a).